 When it comes to the timing of using mTrigger in a training session, consider the following:

-Whether you use mTrigger at the beginning, end, or throughout your rehab session, consistency is the name of the game.
+TIMING IN SESSION… Whether you use mTrigger at the beginning, end, or throughout your rehab session, consistency is the name of the game.

-NEUROMUSCULAR DEFICIT TEST… you may use the NMDT as a benchmark for progress towards symmetry; try to perform this assessment consistently at either the beginning or end of your sessions.
+NEUROMUSCULAR DEFICIT TEST… You may use the NMDT as a benchmark for progress towards symmetry; try to perform this assessment consistently at either the beginning or end of your sessions.
 Muscle fatigue tends to impact non-dominant, atrophied, or inhibited muscles more than their healthy counterparts.
 Because of this, assessments performed at the end of a training session may reflect a slightly higher deficit.
 Ensure you are comparing apples to apples!

-GAMING… incorporating games into a training session is a fantastic way to engage a patient’s competitive nature and get them to maximize their efforts.
-Again, you may want to consider whether you’re gaming at the beginning or end of a session and accommodate for fatigue – lower the goal if you switch to games in the latter part of your session.
+GAMING… Incorporating games into a training session is a fantastic way to engage a patient’s competitive nature and get them to maximize their efforts.
+Again, you may want to consider whether you’re performing gaming at the beginning or end of a session and accommodate for fatigue – lower the goal if you switch to games in the latter part of your session.